kevinboulain/dotfiles/README.md

 You may want to edit `.bash/os/*.bash` for your specific use.

+Note that if it exists, `.bash/personal.bash` is loaded last but is ignored by git.

 #### Installation

 Symlink the configuration files for the login and non-login shell.